 Lumphat Wildlife Sanctuary is about 37 km southwest of Banlung.
 The sanctuary provides protection for elephants, tigers, bears, and many more animals.
 Lumphat Wildlife Sanctuary is also part of Mondulkiri wildlife sanctuary.

 The sanctuary consists of mountains, forests, ponds, and water channels from the Tonle Sre Pok River.
 If you want to visit the Sanctuary you need to contact the park’s ranger guides.
 The sanctuary guides can show visitors around the sanctuary.
 The sanctuary tours can take up to one week.

 Enjoy Kachang Waterfall

-Kachang Waterfall that is also spelled Kachanh, is one of many waterfalls found in Ratanakiri.
+Kachang Waterfall which is also spelled Kachanh is one of many waterfalls found in Ratanakiri.
 The waterfall is not far from Banlung, it is about 8 km away.
 There is a short walk down a steep stairway and across a suspension bridge.

 Kachang Waterfall is a 12-meter natural waterfall that is surrounded by a mixture of large and small trees.
 There is a place to buy cold drinks and buildings from the local indigenous village.
 There is a small entrance fee to get into see the Kachang Waterfall.